Non-Stop (novel): Reception

 Galaxy reviewer Floyd C. Gale gave the novel a mixed review, rating the book 3 1/2 stars out of five and faulting "the shock ending [which] is abrupt and leaves so much unanswered".
 He later compared the book's "impact to Tumithak".

 In 2000, the book was republished as part of the SF Masterworks series.
 This edition contained some minor revisions by the author.

 In 2008 the book was retrospectively awarded the British Science Fiction Association Award for best novel of 1958.

+John Clute and David Pringle in The Encyclopedia of Science Fiction praised the novel as "a brilliant treatment of the Generation Starship topos and also the theme of Conceptual Breakthrough".